zhouhao94/CFCI-Net/README.md

 | CFCI-Net (SegFormer) | MiT-B2 | 62.6% |

 ## Notice
+Due to a server failure, the original code for our project was lost.
+This repository provides a reproduced version, which omits some details and consequently shows slightly lower performance than the results reported in our paper.

 ## Publication
 If you find this repo useful, please consider referencing the following paper: